The Spanish are famous for their bizarre festivals. Here are just a few weird traditions you might come across at Christmas time in Spain.

 Flour Throwing at the Els Enfarinats Festival

-The Day of the Innocents goes that bit more insane in Ibi, Valencia, where the inhabitants throw flour at each other to, erm, show how innocent they are, or something.
+The Day of the Innocents goes that bit more absurd in Ibi, Valencia, where the inhabitants throw flour at each other for reasons that may have been lost to the mists of time.

-The Spanish love throwing things at each other - read about other Throwing Festivals in Spain.
+The Spanish love throwing things at each other - read here about other Throwing Festivals in Spain.

 07 of 07